caffeinalab/ti.goosh/README.md

 ## Handle the notification on the app

 The payload of the notifications is the same that comes from your server.
-You have to JSON parse the `notification` and `data` object on the javascript side.
+You have to JSON parse the `data` object on the javascript side.
 The object passed in the `callback` contain also:

 #### inBackground